Commercial Voiceover

 No longer do you hear ‘that radio voice’ on every FM/AM/DAB advert.
 Authenticity seems to be the buzzword for casting directors these days.
 5 years ago it was ‘make it pop’, which I always thought was hilariously vague.

 I’ve adapted my delivery to be closer to my natural cadence, and lowered the energy in reads across the board to match.
 This seems to be the trend in branding at the moment, and I’m all for it.
-No longer do I have to pretend to be WOWED by the latest vacuum cleaner extension, I can now just be believably, mildly excited.
+I can now just be believably, mildly excited.